Leprosy in Our Time – Medical and Social Challenges

 The human rights dimension

-At different times and places, the way leprosy patients and their families have been treated by governments, communities, schools, companies, hospitals and other organizations, including religious institutions, has constituted a serious violation of their human rights, stripping them of their dignity in the process.
-Enforced isolation, limited or no access to social services, discrimination in the job market, obstacles in the way of getting an education, and problems finding a place to live are just some of the ways in which people affected by leprosy have suffered.
+At different times and places, the way persons affected by leprosy and their families have been treated by governments, communities, schools, companies, hospitals and other organizations, including religious institutions, has constituted a serious violation of their human rights, stripping them of their dignity in the process.
+Enforced isolation, limited or no access to social services, discrimination in the job market, obstacles in the way of getting an education, and problems finding a place to live are just some of the ways in which persons affected by leprosy have suffered.

 Creating an inclusive society

-Over the centuries, the stigma visited upon people affected by leprosy represents one of the most pervasive forms of social injustice suffered by any one group of human beings.
+Over the centuries, the stigma visited upon persons affected by leprosy represents one of the most pervasive forms of social injustice suffered by any one group of human beings.

 Article 1 of the Universal Declaration of Human Rights states: “All human beings are born free and equal in dignity and rights.”
 This includes every person affected by leprosy—yet legal, social and economic discrimination persists.

-For society to live up to Article 1, it is essential that the inherent rights of people affected by leprosy, embodied in the Declaration, are acknowledged.
+For society to live up to Article 1, it is essential that the inherent rights of persons affected by leprosy, embodied in the Declaration, are acknowledged.

 Putting this age-old issue to rest will help to realize a society in which every human being is able to enjoy his or her fundamental human rights, and in which the dignity of every human being is recognized.